pluralsight/guides/in-review/python/running-shell-commands-with-flask/article.md

 ## Accessing the application

-As we have not defined any port for the application it will run on the default port 5000.
-To change this you may have a look at [here](http://stackoverflow.com/a/29079598/2894655).
+Since we have not defined any port for the application, it will default to port 5000.
+To change this, follow the instructions I found on [this Stack Overflow page](http://stackoverflow.com/a/29079598/2894655).

-So you can find the application at [http://SERVER_IP:5000](#).
-And the the status updates should be available at [http://SERVER_IP:5000/status/](#).
+You can find the application at [http://SERVER_IP:5000](#).
+And the status updates should be available at [http://SERVER_IP:5000/status/](#).

-I hope you've enjoyed the post and it was of help to you.
-Please feel free to leave any comments below.
+I hope my post was enjoyable and of help to you.
+Please feel free to leave any comments below with thoughts and feedback.